 If you are an incumbent contractor, Dan O’Brien’s story is worth keeping in mind.
 As demonstrated in a recent GAO bid protest decision, if you write a technically unacceptable proposal, it doesn’t matter how well you have performed on the incumbent contract.
 The agency can–and will–disqualify an incumbent contractor for writing an unacceptable proposal.

-The GAO’s bid protest decision in GAO Protest of ASPEC Engineering, B-406423 (May 22, 2012), involved an Air Force solicitation for the operation of waste and water treatment plants.
+The GAO’s bid protest decision in ASPEC Engineering, B-406423 (May 22, 2012), involved an Air Force solicitation for the operation of waste and water treatment plants.
 Award was to be made to the lowest-priced technically acceptable offeror with satisfactory past performance.
 For the purpose of evaluating technical acceptability, the solicitation included two technical evaluation factors: Key Personnel Qualifications and Personnel, and Workforce Management.
 The Key Personnel factor was divided into two subfactors, Organization and Manpower/Experience.

 ASPEC, the incumbent contractor for a portion of the services, submitted a proposal.
 The Air Force evaluated it as unacceptable under the Organization subfactor, as well as the Workforce Management factor.
 The Air Force went on to make award to one of ASPEC’s competitors.